hth313/ladybug/doc/reference.rst

 Shift operations
 ================

-SL _ _
+.. object:: SL _ _
-^^^^^^

    Shift X left by the given number of steps.
 The most recently shifted out bit is placed in the carry bit.

+   .. describe:: Postfix argument

+   The number of steps to shift, or a register indirection to a nibble register which holds the number of steps to shift.
+Valid range is 0--64.

+   .. describe:: Affected flags

+   Sign and zero flags set according to the result.
+Carry holds the last shifted out bit.

-SR _ _
+.. object:: SR _ _
-^^^^^^

    Shift X right by the given number of steps.
 The most recently shifted out bit is placed in the carry bit.

+   .. describe:: Postfix argument

+   The number of steps to shift, or a register indirection to a nibble register which holds the number of steps to shift.
+Valid range is 0--64.

+   .. describe:: Affected flags

+   Sign and zero flags set according to the result.
+Carry holds the last shifted out bit.

-RL _ _
+.. object:: RL _ _
-^^^^^^

    Rotate X left by the given number of steps.
 Bits going out at the left end appear again at the right hand side.
 In other words, bits are rotated around.
 The most recently bit that wrapped around is also copied to the carry.

+   .. describe:: Postfix argument

+   The number of steps to shift, or a register indirection to a nibble register which holds the number of steps to shift.
+Valid range is 0--64.

+   .. describe:: Affected flags

+   Sign and zero flags set according to the result.
+Carry holds the last shifted out bit.

-RR _ _
+.. object:: RR _ _
-^^^^^^

    Rotate X right by the given number of steps.
 Bits going out at the right end appear again at the left hand side.
 In other words, bits are rotated around.
 The most recently bit that wrapped around is also copied to the carry.

+   .. describe:: Postfix argument

+   The number of steps to shift, or a register indirection to a nibble register which holds the number of steps to shift.
+Valid range is 0--64.

+   .. describe:: Affected flags

+   Sign and zero flags set according to the result.
+Carry holds the last shifted out bit.

-RLC _ _
+.. object:: RLC _ _
-^^^^^^^

    Rotate X left by the given number of steps through carry.
 A bit that is rotated out goes to the carry, the previous carry is rotated in at the right hand side.

+   .. describe:: Postfix argument

+   The number of steps to shift, or a register indirection to a nibble register which holds the number of steps to shift.
+Valid range is 0--64.

+   .. describe:: Affected flags

+   Sign and zero flags set according to the result.
+Carry holds the last shifted out bit.

-RRC _ _
+.. object:: RRC _ _
-^^^^^^^

    Rotate X right by the given number of steps through carry.
 A bit that is rotated out goes to the carry, the previous carry is rotated in at the left hand side.

+   .. describe:: Postfix argument

+   The number of steps to shift, or a register indirection to a nibble register which holds the number of steps to shift.
+Valid range is 0--64.

+   .. describe:: Affected flags

+   Sign and zero flags set according to the result.
+Carry holds the last shifted out bit.

-ASR _ _
+.. object:: ASR _ _
-^^^^^^^

    Aritmetic right shift.
 This duplicates the sign bit as the number is shifted right.
 The most recent shifted out bit is placed in the carry.

+   .. describe:: Postfix argument

+   The number of steps to shift, or a register indirection to a nibble register which holds the number of steps to shift.
+Valid range is 0--64.

+   .. describe:: Affected flags

+   Sign and zero flags set according to the result.
+Carry holds the last shifted out bit.

 .. index:: bitwise operations, operations; bitwise